 It is not compulsory to use a formal workplace procedure before bringing a claim to a tribunal.
-In fact, given the tight timetable in which to lodge a tribunal claim (three months from the date of the failure complained of) this may not always be possible.Waiting for the outcome of your grievance or disciplinary hearing is not regarded by the employment tribunal as a good excuse for missing the deadline for a claim for unfair dismissal.
+In fact, given the tight timetable in which to lodge a tribunal claim (just three months) this may not always be possible.Waiting for the outcome of your grievance or disciplinary hearing is not regarded by the employment tribunal as a good excuse for missing the deadline for a claim for unfair dismissal.

-Similarly, Acas would normally expect you to have tried to resolve your dispute using your employer’s grievance procedure before attempting Acas early conciliation – but not if this means that you risk missing the deadline for your employment tribunal claim.
+Acas would normally expect you to have tried to resolve your dispute using your employer’s grievance procedure before attempting Acas early conciliation – but not if this means that you risk missing the deadline for your employment tribunal claim.